INTERIOR DESIGNER ADVICE TO CLEVER STORAGE SOLUTIONS FOR A SMALL LONDON PROPERTY

 Make the most of vertical space in the bathroom in order to maximise storage whilst minimising clutter.
 A stacking rack in the shower looks neat and tidy and clears bottles and lotions from the edge of the bath.

 Alcoves are a bathroom saviour.
 They can easily be installed in the shower or next to a bathtub or basin and are a great place to keep toiletries, or even some relaxing scented candles.
-Take a look at our luxurious Chapter Street project to see how we used alcoves to create lots of extra space and a stylish looking bathroom.
+Take a look at our luxurious Chapter Street project to see how our interior designers used alcoves to create lots of extra space and a stylish looking bathroom.

 A little shelf above the sink is really handy and can give you more space for all of your pots and potions.
 A vanity unit can hide some of your other bits and pieces, and shelves or cupboards can even be a smart storage idea for many bathrooms.